Great Britain at the Paralympics: Historical performance in Paralympic Games

 Great Britain has performed particularly well at the Summer Paralympic Games, consistently finishing among the top five in the medal tables - a marginally better performance than that achieved by Great Britain at the Olympics until the 21st century - reflecting the country's sustained connection to, and continuing deep support for, the Games.
 Britain has won three gold medals at the Winter Paralympics and 626 at the Summer Games.
 Combining these results, the British team is positioned in second place on the all-time Paralympic Games medal table.

 Great Britain was the host of the first Stoke Mandeville Games to coincide with London's hosting of the 1948 Summer Olympics.
 These Games are the direct precursor and inspiration of the Paralympic Games, but are not treated as an edition of those Games.
 Great Britain was, however, one of the co-host countries of the 1984 Summer Paralympics in Stoke Mandeville, sharing the duties with New York to coincide with the United States hosting the 1984 Summer Olympics in Los Angeles, and the sole host, for the first time, of the 2012 Summer Paralympics, in London.
-The 2012 Games were very strongly supported by the British public, and the British broadcast and print media, and the press in Great Britain continue to give significant coverage to the event, and to paralympic sport in other formats, such as para-sport in the Commonwealth Games and European Para Championships.
+The 2012 Games reflected the links between Britain, the Olympics and Paralympics in several ways, with the mascots for both Games, Wenlock and Mandeville, taking their names from the Much Wenlock Olympian Games and Stoke Mandeville Games, recognised precursors of respectively the Olympic and Paralympic Games in Great Britain.
+The Paralympics were very strongly supported by the British public, and the British broadcast and print media, and the press in Great Britain continue to give significant coverage to the event, and to paralympic sport in other formats, such as para-sport in the Commonwealth Games and European Para Championships.